Irene Natividad: Political activities

 Her political career began with the distribution of leaflets for the presidential candidate Eugene McCarthy in 1968.
-From 1982 to 1984, she was the Chairman of the New York State Asian Pacific Caucus, then Vice-Chair of the newly-formed Asian Pacific Caucus of the Democratic National Committee.
+From 1982 to 1984, she was the chairman of the New York State Asian Pacific Caucus, then vice-chair of the newly formed Asian Pacific Caucus of the Democratic National Committee.
 In 1984, she supported the election campaign of Geraldine Ferraro, the first female vice presidential candidate nominated on the Democratic party ticket, and served as the campaign's liaison to Asian-American voters.

-She was elected as the Chair of the National Women's Political Caucus (NWPC) in 1985, making her the first Asian-American woman to lead a national political organization in the United States.
-In 1987, she was re-elected as Chairman.
+She was elected as the chair of the National Women's Political Caucus (NWPC) in 1985, making her the first Asian-American woman to lead a national political organization in the United States.
+In 1987, she was re-elected as chairman.
 Under her leadership, the caucus gathered hard data to analyze factors influencing women's congressional races and compiled an annual Survey of Governors' Appointments of Women to state cabinets.
 The caucus also established the first-ever Minority Women Candidates' Training Program and created the Good Guy Award honoring men who further the cause of women's rights.

-During the nineties, she assumed the chairmanship of the National Commission on Working Women, which works on economic equity issues affecting women through groundbreaking research and training programs, and held the role for nine years.
+During the 1990s, she assumed the chairmanship of the National Commission on Working Women, which works on economic equity issues affecting women through groundbreaking research and training programs, and held the role for nine years.

 To promote women candidates for high government-appointed positions, Natividad served as Chair of the Coalition for Women's Appointments for three Presidential administrations - for George H.W.
 Bush in 1998, Bill Clinton in 1992, and Barack Obama in 2008.
 She also served as National Chair for Asian Americans and Pacific Islander (AAPI) Women for Hillary during Hillary Clinton's presidential campaign in 2008 and 2016.

 Natividad has also been influential in several campaigns to increase the number of women voters in Presidential Elections in the U.S. As Chair of the Women’s Vote Project in 1996, she led a non-profit coalition of 110 women’s groups, and, in 2000, as Chair of Women Vote 2000, she focused the Coalition’s efforts on encouraging more women of color to vote.